Home

 Location

-Choose a fully furnished site or have the reception in the same setting as the ceremony.
-Getting married in midweek or off-season will increase savings.
 If a Saturday night wedding is your desire, investigate business district restaurants and that may offer great rates.
 Or you can get married in a garden that is in full bloom to minimize floral expenses.

 Make the most of Flora